FIRST-ethan/Safety-Wiki/Content/Robot.md

 ## Don’t be stupid

 For this section, there is not much to it.
-It is mainly use common sense.
+It is mainly using common sense.
 Don’t have sharp edges on your robot, don’t program it to go full speed into somebody, don’t put the battery at the top of the robot etc. If you use common sense, you will be fine for this section.

 ## Mechanical